Edith Haisman: Early life

-Edith Eileen Brown was born on 27 October 1896 in Worcester, South Africa to British immigrant Thomas William Solomon Brown and his native South African wife, Elizabeth Catherine (née Ford) who owned and operated a hotel in Worcester.
-She had one sister who died at age eight of diphtheria in 1906, as well as four half-siblings from her father's first marriage to whom she was not close.
-Thomas Brown saw the downgrade in the South African economy, and he and his wife eventually decided they would emigrate to Seattle, Washington in the United States, where Elizabeth's sister Josephine Acton lived and where Thomas planned to open a hotel business.
+She was born on 27 October 1896 in Worcester, Cape Colony (now South Africa) to British immigrant Thomas William Solomon Brown and his native South African wife, Elizabeth Catherine (née Ford) who owned and operated a hotel in Worcester.
+She had one sister who died of diphtheria at eight years of age in 1906, as well as four half-siblings from her father's first marriage to whom she was not close to.
+Thomas Brown saw the downturn in the South African economy, and he and his wife eventually decided they would emigrate to Seattle, Washington, United States, where Elizabeth's sister Josephine Acton lived and where Thomas planned to open another hotel.
 They sailed aboard the Saxon to England where Thomas booked tickets for his family aboard the RMS Titanic.

 Aboard the Titanic

-Edith was 15 years old when she and her parents boarded Titanic in Southampton, England as second-class passengers.
+Edith was 15 years old when she and her parents boarded Titanic in Southampton, England, as second-class passengers.
 The ship's hold contained tableware, furnishings and 1,000 rolls of bed linen for the intended hotel.

 Edith and her family became dining companions with Reverend Carter and his wife, Lillian.
 She and her mother enjoyed the ship's library while Thomas enjoyed the smoking room.
 Edith and Elizabeth later recalled meeting a woman in the library who was not at ease whatsoever about the voyage, despite sailing across the Atlantic Ocean before.
 Edith never learned the woman's name or what became of her.
 Additionally, they also encountered Captain Edward Smith, to whom Edith told that the Titanic was "the best ship we've ever been on!".

 Edith remembered clearly when the ship struck the iceberg at 11:40 p.m. on 14 April 1912.
 In a series of interviews in her later years and a biography, A Lifetime on the Titanic, published in 1995, she gave a vivid account of its final moments, although some details have been called into question.